Digital printing: Digital cylinder printing

 Full-wrap cylindrical printing also benefits from seamless borders with no visual overlap.
 For ease of print file preparation, original design artwork should be able to be imaged on cylinders and tapered items without the need for manipulation or distortion; i.e., flat images will print to scale on a curved surface, with software automatically making the adjustment.
 The more advanced systems available on the market can handle these requirements.

-The digital cylindrical printing process involves inserting a cylinder-shaped item, or part, into a fixture, which securely holds it in place.
-The part then travels under a print head mechanism in which tiny droplets of CMYK (cyan, magenta, yellow, and black) inks are released in a specific pattern to form an image.
-Typically, one part is printed at a time and can require from 8 to 45 seconds to complete, depending on artwork complexity and quality.
+The digital cylindrical printing process involves inserting a cylinder-shaped item or part into a fixture that securely holds it in place.
+The part then travels under a print head mechanism, where tiny droplets of CMYK (cyan, magenta, yellow, and black) inks are released in a specific pattern to form an image.
+Typically, one part is printed at a time and can take 8 to 45 seconds to complete, depending on the artwork's complexity and quality.
 It is then finished with a UV coating to add a glossy finish and protect it from abrasion.

-There are three different imaging techniques used by digital cylinder printing machines: multi-pass, single pass, and helical printing.
+There are three imaging techniques used by digital cylinder printing machines: multi-pass, single-pass, and helical printing.

 Multi-Pass: Multi-pass printing is when the print heads or printed object move axially in steps down the part, like a flatbed printer.
 The move time is inefficient and can lead to stitching artifacts between moves.

-Single Pass: Single pass involves using an array of print heads to print the full image length with a single revolution of the printed object.
-Different colors are usually printed at different stations, leading to higher cost, increased complexity, and sensitivity to print nozzle drop-outs.
+Single Pass: Single pass uses an array of print heads to print the full image length in a single revolution of the printed object.
+Different colors are usually printed at different stations, leading to higher costs, increased complexity, and greater sensitivity to print nozzle dropouts.

 Helical Printing: Helical printing is a hybrid method between the single-pass and multi-pass approaches.
 Image data is mapped to allow continuous imaging in a helical pattern with a limited number of print heads.
 Users can optimize the print resolution, speed, and curing controls to optimize image quality or choose higher speed if quality isn't critical.
 Tapers can be imaged at high speed and curved vessels can be managed through the range of controls offered.

-Items that can be printed using digital cylindrical processes include cups, tumblers, thermos bottles, bottles, makeup containers, machine parts, carrier tubes, pens, tubes, jars and others.
+Items that can be printed using digital cylindrical processes include cups, tumblers, thermos bottles, makeup containers, machine parts, carrier tubes, pens, tubes, jars, and others.